Yamal project

 Yamal project, also referred to as Yamal megaproject, is a long-term plan to exploit and bring to the markets the vast natural gas reserves in the Yamal Peninsula, Russia.
 Administratively, the project is located in the Yamalo-Nenets Autonomous Okrug.

 History

 Preparations for the Yamal's development started in the 1990s.
 According to the original plans, drilling work on the Bovanenkovo field was to have started in 1997.
 In January 2002, Gazprom identified the Yamal Peninsula as a region of Gazprom's strategic interest.
 Preparatory works started in 2007 with the construction of auxiliary infrastructures, such as staff buildings and transport facilities.
 In July 2008 Gazprom launched the construction of the Bovanenkovo–Ukhta gas trunkline at the submerged crossing via the Baydaratskaya Bay.
 The project was officially inaugurated on 3 December 2008.

-As of 2020, Yamal produces over 20% of Russia's natural gas, which is expected to increase to 40% by 2030.
+As of 2020, Yamal produces about 20% of Russia's natural gas, which is expected to increase to 40% by 2030.